chaostoolkit/chaostoolkit-documentation/sources/drivers/ansible.md

 [chaostoolkit]: http://chaostoolkit.org
 [ansible]: https://www.ansible.com

 ***Please NOTE*** This extension is in the _early_ stages of development.
-Please feel free to create an issue in case of needed ehancement or misfunctioning.
+Please feel free to create an issue in case of needed enhancement or misfunctioning.

 ---